Kas73/SOEN-341-Project/README.md

 To implement a simplified version of Amazon (an online shopping website).

 ## Description
-An e-commerce web application that allows users to browse available items, add items to a shopping cart and checkout their order.
+An e-commerce web application that facilitates online shopping by allowing users to browse available items, add items to a shopping cart and checkout their order.

 ## Core features